Water temperature in Rui’an

 59.9°FSea water temperature in Rui’an today

-As of now, in Rui’an, the water temperature is 74.4°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.0°F lower than the average recorded on this particular day in recent years.
+As of now, in Rui’an, the water temperature is 76.1°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.8°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 79.4°F on 2023, while the historical minimum was 73.7°F on 2022.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 76.2°F on 2018, while the historical minimum was 71.3°F on 2022.

 Daily water temperature in Rui’an